-The following subsections present the engineering analyses required to develop the drawings and specifications included in Appendix E. These design elements include slope stability, settlement, composite liner, liquids management, surface water control, and final cover.
+The following subsections present the engineering analyses required to develop the drawings and specifications included in Appendix E. These design elements include slope stability, settlement, composite liner, liquids management, surface water control, and an assumed final cover system that was developed for purposes of the analyses presented herein.
+The final cover system design will be provided in the Onondaga Lake Remedy Restoration and SCA Closure Design.